unixwzrd/unixwzrd.github.io/html/projects/chatgpt-chatlog-export/_posts/2025-03-20-RE-Submitted-to-the-Apple-App-Stor.md

 - Format and clean up conversations for **printing**.
 - Make archiving and retrieval **easier**.

+## Feeling Adventurous?

+If you want to build it yourself, you may download the source code as well as a pre-compiled binary of the app on my [GitHub Repository page](https://github.com/unixwzrd/chatgpt-chatlog-export).
+There is a release there as well you may download and install it on your system.

 ## **Support My Work**

 This extension is priced at **$1.99**, but if you'd like to support me further, you can do so here: